opela05/stupidsoot/README.md

 # Stupid Worm — Chrome Sidebar Extension

 A productivity companion inspired by Studio Ghibli’s soot sprites.
-This Chrome extension integrates a whimsical element into your browsing experience while providing essential tools to keep you organized and efficient.
+This Chrome extension integrates a whimsical element into your Browse experience while providing essential tools to keep you organized and efficient.

 Every 25 minutes, a curious pixel soot appears on your screen and scampers toward your mouse.
 Inside the sidebar, you’ll find a To-Do list, a versatile clock, and an AI-powered note-taker that transcribes and summarizes audio from your current tab.